1. Who Should Read This Book

 The book is about Black Swans, what generates them, how they heavily impact the significant aspects of our lives, the shortcomings of how we deal with them, and why we have created a world that generates them.
 Given this scope, the book is a fascinating introduction to the topic.

 However, when I finished the book, I could not but feel something was missing.
-The problem was amply defined, with excruciating precision, but the solution was never provided or even hinted upon.
-At the time of writing, the first instalment of the Technical Incerto, Statistical Consequences of Fat Tails — Real World Preasymptotics, Epistemology, and Applications, is published and seems to add a fair bit of technical rigour to the discussion.
+The problem was amply defined, with excruciating precision, but the solution was never provided or hinted at.
+The first instalment of the Technical Incerto, Statistical Consequences of Fat Tails — Real World Preasymptotics, Epistemology, and Applications, is published and seems to add a fair bit of technical rigour to the discussion.

 The Black Swan is the twin brother of Fooled By Randomness regarding writing style, originality, content, and structure.
 We have reviewed these properties amply in that book’s review and will not do that here to avoid repetition.
 If you are interested, and I believe you should, given the uniqueness of both the content and the author’s essayist writing style, I would recommend that you have a look.

-I thought it might be helpful to add some extra information not typically part of the review.
+I thought adding extra information not typically part of the review might be helpful.
 I hope you find it useful!

 Q1: Do the Incerto Books Overlap?